 Services that are covered for you What you must pay when you get these services The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-"Welcome to Medicare" preventive visit.
+There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
 Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
-Wigs (related to chemotherapy treatment) In-Network: \$0 copayment You are covered for up to \$500 maximum benefit per calendar year for wigs related to chemotherapy treatment through a participating DME provider.
-Prior authorization requirements may apply. эо сорауттепс
+Wigs (related to chemotherapy treatment) In-Network: You are covered for up to \$500 maximum benefit per calendar year for wigs related to chemotherapy treatment through a participating DME provider.
+Prior authorization requirements may apply. \$0 copayment

-Mandatory Supplemental Dental Benefit DEN095
+Mandatory Supplemental Dental Benefit DEN049